AFCPE Member Awards: The Distinguished Fellow Award

+In honor of Celia Ray Hayhoe, this award recognizes an individual who has made significant and long-lasting contributions to AFCPE over the years.
 The nominee should be a leader in the field of financial counseling and planning education; and must exhibit the highest standards of professional and ethical conduct throughout his or her professional career.
+Congratulations to 2023 recipient Syble Solomon.

 Syble Solomon Headshot smiling